MisterHW/BSICS-SVR/doc/readme_mpu.md

 * **Bufferable (B)**: "When the processor writes data to a bufferable address, the processor can proceed to execute the next instruction even if the transfer takes a number of clock cycles to complete." [\*](https://community.st.com/s/question/0D50X00009XkbVb/imprecise-bus-faults-and-write-buffer)

 	When accessing internal SRAM, the impact of Bufferable seems to be subtle, and RX+TX buffers and descriptor tables region can be set to NOT_BUFFERABLE.
 For regions not explicitly set non-cacheable, Bufferable helps determine whether Write-Back or Write-Through policy is used.
-TEX, C and B must be a selected from the list of allowed MPU configurations ([AN4838: Table 4](pdf/AN4838%20-%20Managing%20memory%20protection%20unit%20in%20STM32%20MCUs.pdf)).
+TEX, C and B must be a tuple selected from the list of allowed MPU configurations ([AN4838: Table 4](pdf/AN4838%20-%20Managing%20memory%20protection%20unit%20in%20STM32%20MCUs.pdf)).

 	Another [forum reply on Cortex-M4 behavior](https://community.arm.com/developer/ip-products/processors/f/cortex-m-forum/9006/cm4-write-buffer-with-enabled-mpu) summarizes: